Tomato is a widely used vegetable crop around the world.

 As we are growing the plants in containers, nutrient availability is limited.
 So, it is mandatory to supply nutrients.
-For this, we can use decomposed household wastage like vegetable and fruit scraps and food wastes or farmyard manure or chemical fertilizers like urea, single super phosphate, MOP, etc. in required doses.
-Avoid usage of non-degradable materials like plastic etc.
+For this, we can use decomposed household waste like vegetable and fruit scraps and food wastes or farmyard manure or chemical fertilizers like urea, single super phosphate, MOP, etc., in required doses.
+Avoid the usage of non-degradable materials like plastic etc.

 Watering the plants:

 Daily water the plants and don’t starve the plants without irritating them.
-Over irrigating the plants will also cause damage to the plants.
+Over-irrigating the plants will also cause damage to the plants.
 Care should be taken to maintain proper drainage in the container to avoid water stagnation.
-It is better to check the moisture content of soil by touching it with hand and providing irrigation if the soil was not wet enough.
+It is better to check the moisture content of soil by touching it with a hand and providing irrigation if the soil is not wet enough.
 Loose the soil whenever you find it hard or compact in nature.